Alder Community High School: Our Contribution to Tameside’s Local Offer.

 Students are placed on the SEND register with the status of ‘SEND Support’ (SS) if they have a specified special educational need or disability.
 These needs may have been identified in Primary school or within our setting.
-Students may also have a statement of SEN or an EHCP (from September 2014).
+Students may also have an EHCP.
 A concern about a student with regards to SEN can be raised by any member of staff within the school, parents and carers or external agencies.

 Students who are identified as potentially having a special educational need will then be assessed further within the school through our own assessment procedures or may be referred to an additional agency.
 Alder works with the following agencies:

 - Hearing Impairment Service